Head of Dance

 Independent work is important in Dance as this is where the creativity happens, the best work isn’t created from books or copied from a set dance; it is from experimenting with the known and adapting it to become original and improvising with the familiar to create the unexpected.

 Enrichment and trip possibilities

-Clubs run every day during lunch times and after school.
+Clubs run during lunch times and after school.
 They will run at different points during the year, so keep an eye out for the following: